Medina football looking to restart win streak; Section VI playoff brackets released

 “Noah’s just a fantastic kid,” Valley said.
 “He’s a pretty quiet kid too, but he comes to work everyday.
 Even when he’s hurt is banged up, he doesn’t want to come out of practice and wants every rep. He leads by example for our younger kids.
 He’s a one-of-a-kind kid.”

-With Skinner leading the charge, Medina will look to add to its 24-game sectional winning streak that began when the Mustangs moved down a class.
+With Skinner leading the charge, Medina will look to add to its 24-game winning streak against Section VI Class C foes that began when the Mustangs moved down a class.
 The team ended the regular-season with a 26-20 non-league loss to Albion, ending the Mustangs’ right to say they are undefeated in Section VI.

 Section VI Playoffs